 As is often the case in a small city, Wisner doesn't have a public transportation system that people use for their commute.

-In terms of college education, Wisner is nearly on par with the US average for all cities of 21.84%: 19.30% of adults 25 and older in Wisner have a bachelor's degree or advanced degree.
+The percentage of adults in Wisner who are college-educated is close to the national average for all communities of 21.84%: 19.30% of the adults in Wisner have a bachelor's degree or advanced degree.

 The per capita income in Wisner in 2022 was $32,809, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $131,236 for a family of four.
 However, Wisner contains both very wealthy and poor people as well.